dfttoolkit package¶

 - Parameters:

-index (int or iterable) – atoms for which the closest indices are to be found
+index (int | Collection[int]) – atoms for which the closest indices are to be found

-species (None or list of species identifiers) – species to consider for closest atoms.
+species (list | None) – species to consider for closest atoms.
 This allows to get only the closest atoms of the same or another species

 n_closest (int) – number of closest atoms to return